makersacademy/chitter-challenge/README.md

 <img width="1433" alt="Screenshot 2021-11-08 at 23 21 50" src="https://user-images.githubusercontent.com/76533997/140888778-2e64841f-8153-4e8d-a244-2869229bf749.png">

 ## Challenge
-Twitter clone allowing the users to post messages to a public stream.
+Twitter clone allowing users to post messages to a public stream.

+## Tools:
+This website is built using Ruby, Sinatra, PostgreSQL, RSpec, Capybara, HTML and CSS.

+## Deployment
+This website is deployed here:

 ## Features: